Research

 Approach and Interests

-Learning for Signal Processing and Communications Group (MLSC Group) designs
+Processing and AI Group (SIPAI Group) designs numerical optimization algorithms

 ·